 Thermal Insulation Kit

 We considered getting a thermal insulation kit for our campervan but found our thick curtains actually kept us quite warm in winter, and the condensation inside wasn’t too bad.
-A thermal blind would double the insulation value of the windows, reducing the heating costs by preventing warm air from escaping outside and preventing the cold air from entering inside.
+A thermal blind would double the insulation value of the windows, reducing the heating costs by preventing warm air from escaping outside and preventing cold air from entering inside.